emca-it/Energy-Log-Server-7.x/08-00-00-Alert_module/08-00-00-Alert_module.md

 Also, on this tab, you can recover the alert dashboard, by clicking the "Recovery Alert Dashboard" button.

-## Alert rules ##
+## Alert Types

-The various RuleType classes, defined in Energy Logserver.
+The various Rule Type classes, defined in Energy Logserver.
 An instance is held in memory for each rule, passed all of the data returned by querying Elasticsearch with a given filter, and generates matches based on that data.

+### Any

-- ***Any*** - The any rule will match everything.
+The any rule will match everything.
 Every hit that the query returns will generate an alert.

+### Blacklist

-- ***Blacklist*** - The blacklist rule will check a certain field against a blacklist, and match if it is in the blacklist.
+The blacklist rule will check a certain field against a blacklist, and match if it is in the blacklist.

+### Whitelist

-- ***Whitelist*** - Similar to blacklist, this rule will compare a certain field to a whitelist, and match if the list does not contain the term.
+Similar to blacklist, this rule will compare a certain field to a whitelist, and match if the list does not contain the term.

+### Change

-- ***Change*** - This rule will monitor a certain field and match if that field changes.
+This rule will monitor a certain field and match if that field changes.

+### Frequency

-- ***Frequency*** - his rule matches when there are at least a certain number of events in a given time frame.
+This rule matches when there are at least a certain number of events in a given time frame.

+### Spike

-- ***Spike*** - This rule matches when the volume of events during a given time period is spike_height times larger or smaller than during the previous time period.
+This rule matches when the volume of events during a given time period is spike_height times larger or smaller than during the previous time period.

+### Flatline

-- ***Flatline*** - This rule matches when the total number of events is under a given threshold for a time period.
+This rule matches when the total number of events is under a given threshold for a time period.

+### New Term

-- ***New Term*** - This rule matches when a new value appears in a field that has never been seen before.
+This rule matches when a new value appears in a field that has never been seen before.

+### Cardinality

-- ***Cardinality*** - This rule matches when a the total number of unique values for a certain field within a time frame is higher or lower than a threshold.
+This rule matches when a the total number of unique values for a certain field within a time frame is higher or lower than a threshold.

+### Metric Aggregation

-- ***Metric Aggregation*** - This rule matches when the value of a metric within the calculation window is higher or lower than a threshold.
+This rule matches when the value of a metric within the calculation window is higher or lower than a threshold.

+### Percentage Match

-- ***Percentage Match*** - This rule matches when the percentage of document in the match bucket within a calculation window is higher or lower than a threshold.
+This rule matches when the percentage of document in the match bucket within a calculation window is higher or lower than a threshold.

--  ***Difference*** - Rule matches for value difference between two aggregations calculated for different periods in time.
+### Unique Long Term

-- ***Unique Long Term*** - This rule matches when there are values of compare_key in each checked timeframe.
+This rule matches when there are values of compare_key in each checked timeframe.

+### Find Match

-- ***Find Match*** - Rule match when in defined period of time, two correlated documents match certain strings.
+Rule match when in defined period of time, two correlated documents match certain strings.

+### Consecutive Growth

-- ***ConsecutiveGrowth*** - Rule matches for value difference between two aggregations calculated for different periods in time.
+Rule matches for value difference between two aggregations calculated for different periods in time.

+### Logical

-- ***Logical*** - Rule matches when a complex, logical criteria is met.
+Rule matches when a complex, logical criteria is met.
 Rule can be use for alert data correlation.
-- ***Chain*** - Rule matches when a complex, logical criteria is met.
-Rule can be use for alert data correlation.

-### Logical

 An example of using the Logical rule type.